arian2004feni/arian2004feni/README.md

 ## 🧑‍💻 About Me

-- 🚀 I’m currently working on a **Tourism Management System**
+- 🚀 I’m currently working on a **Student Assignment Management System**
 - 🌱 Learning **Next.js** and advanced React patterns
 - 🎯 My goal is to become a **Full Stack MERN Developer**
-- 📫 Reach me at: arian.dev@gmail.com
+- 📫 Reach me at: arian2004feni@gmail.com

 ---